sarika-subram/serverless-datalake-on-aws/lab5/README.md

 		* Amazon S3: Select **YOUR_USERNAME-datalake-demo-bucket** > **Select buckets**
 		* **Go to Amazon Quicksight**

+Note: if you have errors creating a Quicksight account, it is possible that the username has already been in-use.
+Try again with a unique username

 Welcome to the QuickSight console!

 ![QuickSight console](./img/qs-console.png)